bhavesh2103/aws-class-registration-system/README.md

 # Easy Enroll - Class Registration System

-The web-application can be accessed using the Url: https://3.135.246.118/login-page, with the Admin User details as Admin User -
+The web application can be accessed using the Url: https://3.135.246.118/login-page.

+The Admin User details are Admin User - Username: test101 Password: test123
-Username: test101
-Password: test123

 ## Inspiration